kamaldeen91/qsp-modeling-with-python/README.md

 This include
 ###### single_dose_plot(drug_doses, num_comp, num_days, comp)

-where drug_dose is an array of the drug concentration;
+where drug_dose is an array of the drug concentration; comp = array of compartment to be plotted
-num_comp, num_days are the number of model compartments and number days to run simulation, respectively;
-comp = array of compartment to be plotted

 For instance (as written in run_example1.py):
 ###### single_dose_plot([200, 400], 3, 10, [1,2])